run-ai/docs/docs/Researcher/cli-reference/runai-resume.md

 ## Output

-* The job will be suspended and its status changed in the command _runai list jobs_.
+* The Job will be resumed.
+When running _runai list jobs_ the Job status will no longer by _Suspended_.

-* New pods will be created for the job.

 ## See Also